-FAIR data and data sharing:
+FAIR data and data sharing

 We aim to upload all of our processed MRI data to NeuroVault and to share all materials and (anonymized) data belonging to a publication.
 If you are interested in data from one of our projects or articles, please don’t hesitate to contact us.

 Aside from publication packages, which aim to increase reproducibility of results described in a manuscript, we have more initiatives related to reproducibility:

+To facilitate us learning from each other, we have set up a lab wiki.
 The lab wiki contains information on, for example, how to do data certain types of data analysis, data management, open science, literature search, but also reaching out to society.
 It is maintained by the entire SYNC lab via Github.

 We have a Github which we use to collaborate on documents and code.